 A circular channel encircling the limbus at the depth of the scleral sulcus.
 Aqueous enters Schlemm's canal through giant vacuoles in the inner wall endothelium.
 Approximately 25–30 collector channels drain from Schlemm's canal into the deep scleral plexus and then into the episcleral veins.

 Aqueous ultimately drains into the episcleral venous system (average pressure 8–10 mmHg) and then into the systemic venous circulation.
-The episcleral venous pressure sets a floor for IOP — you cannot pharmacologically reduce IOP below the episcleral venous pressure with standard medications.
+Episcleral venous pressure sets a floor for IOP — you cannot pharmacologically reduce IOP below episcleral venous pressure with standard medications.

 In addition to trabecular outflow, approximately 10–20% of aqueous exits through the uveoscleral route.
 This pathway is clinically important because it is the primary target of prostaglandin analog medications — the most commonly prescribed first-line glaucoma medications.

-Unlike trabecular outflow (which increases with rising IOP), uveoscleral outflow is largely pressure-independent.
-It is regulated by the ciliary muscle tone — relaxed ciliary muscle widens inter-muscular spaces and increases uveoscleral outflow.
+Pressure independence: Unlike trabecular outflow (which increases with rising IOP), uveoscleral outflow is largely pressure-independent.
+It is regulated by ciliary muscle tone — relaxed ciliary muscle widens inter-muscular spaces and increases uveoscleral outflow.
 Prostaglandin analogs remodel the ciliary muscle extracellular matrix to facilitate this pathway.

 IOP is determined by the balance between aqueous production and outflow.
-The Goldmann equation summarizes this: IOP = (F/C) + P_e, where F = aqueous flow rate, C = outflow facility (ease of drainage through the trabecular meshwork), and P_e = episcleral venous pressure.
-Anything that increases production, decreases outflow facility, or raises episcleral venous pressure will elevate IOP.
+The Goldmann equation summarizes this: IOP = (F/C) + Pe, where F = aqueous flow rate, C = outflow facility (ease of drainage through the trabecular meshwork), and Pe = episcleral venous pressure.

 The distinction between open-angle and angle-closure glaucoma is one of the most commonly tested concepts on the COA exam.
 It determines treatment approach completely — what works for one is ineffective or harmful for the other.
 Gonioscopy is required to make this distinction and cannot be inferred from the IOP alone.